Craig Wilkinson, DVM

 I have taught numerous undergraduate courses in Animal Science and Animal Health, and regularly guest lecture in other courses.
 I helped to develop the BSc in Animal Health program before it was launched in 2009 and served as the Program Committee Chair for several years thereafter.

-In 2015 I became the University Veterinarian and moved to the Research Ethics Office.
+In 2015 I was appointed University Veterinarian at the Research Ethics Office.
 My current responsibilities primarily entail oversight of the University's animal care and use program.
-I work with the Animal Care and Use Committees which review all research or teaching involving animals, and must approve it before any such work begins.
+I work with the Animal Care and Use Committees that review all research or teaching involving animals, and must approve it before any such work begins.
 I also work with the animal facility staff and veterinarians from several Faculties.
 Together we ensure that all such work is conducted in accordance with Canadian standards as set out in the guidelines and policies of the Canadian Council on Animal Care (CCAC) as well as any applicable government legislation or regulations, professional and ethical codes of practice, and University policies.

 Over the years I have served on committees and on the boards of several provincial and national organizations, and I also continue to work regular shifts in private companion animal practice.